crate/azure-iotedge-cratedb-sample/README.md

 15. Modify the config.yaml to use your Device ID
     1. it is in this path of the repo: vagrant/config.yaml
 16. Vagrant up
+17. Open the shh by running
+    1. vagrant ssh
+18. Restart the service inside the VM
+    1. sudo systemctl restart iotedge

 17. continue with the next steps

+## Connect to Grafana
+The Vagrantfile binds the grafana port on the edge device (3000) to the port 3300 in your system.
+Just browse `http://localhost:3300` and you should see the login page. use admin as username and password

 ## Configuring the local database